How Do I Prove Parental Alienation?

 Using the law to Combat Parental Alienation

-New Jersey now identify and address custody cases involving parental alienation with a much greater understanding of the long-lasting impacts it can have on the welfare of a child.
+New Jersey now identifies and addresses custody cases involving parental alienation with a much greater understanding of the long-lasting impacts it can have on the welfare of a child.
 As a result, there are many more legal avenues to combat this type of emotional abuse.

 In determining the best interest of the children when it comes to custody, courts look at many factors, including which parent is more likely to encourage and permit frequent and continuing contact with the other parent, the attempts of a parent to turn the child against the other parent in addition to the level of conflict between the parents and the ability of the parents to cooperate with each other.

 Science has proven that it is always in the best interests of a child to maintain a healthy and strong relationship with both parents.
 Though divorce is extremely difficult on any family parents need to realize the effects that their actions and words can have on their children.
 It is important not to put each other down in front of the children or let the one parent prevent the other parent from spending quality time with the children when they are obviously loving and supportive.